niHonkage/DocsLearning/en/learn-more/extended-reading/retrieval-augment/retrieval.md

 Hence, if there are too many datasets or if the dataset descriptions are not sufficiently distinct, the retrieval effectiveness of this mode may be affected.
 This mode is more suitable for applications with fewer datasets.

 Tip: OpenAI Function Call now supports multiple tool calls.
-Dify will upgrade this mode to "N-of-M retrieval" in future versions.
+Fusionworks will upgrade this mode to "N-of-M retrieval" in future versions.

 ### Multi-Path retrieval Mode